-- (1) The amount the organisation invested during the year, other than in public investments. - (2) If the organisation held an investment, other than a public investment, at the end of the year whose book value was then more than the prescribed amount- - (a) a description of the investment; and - (b) the book value of the investment at the end of the year; and - (c) if the organisation stated a market value for the investment at the end of the year in its accounts or accounting records for the year-the stated value. - (3) In this section-
+- The amount the organisation invested during the year, other than in public investments. - If the organisation held an investment, other than a public (2) investment, at the end of the year whose book value was then more than the prescribed amount- - (a) a description of the investment; and - the book value of the investment at the end of the year; (b) and prescribed amount means the larger of-

+- if the organisation stated a market value for the investment at the end of the year in its accounts or accounting records for the year-the stated value. - (3) In this section-